-For more information on the application of these exclusions see the fact sheet Simplified imputation: Franking deficit tax offset at www.ato.gov.au.
-Entitlement to the full offset resulting from one of the exclusions mentioned above should have been noted by inserting the code F, P or c in the Code box in section A on the Franking account tax return 2011.
-If you did not do this you will need to request an amendment to that return in order to receive the full offset.
+For more information on the application of these exclusions, go to www.ato.gov.au for our fact sheet Simplified imputation: Franking deficit tax offset.
+Entitlement to the full offset resulting from one of the exclusions mentioned above should have been noted by inserting the code F, P or C in the Code box in section A on the Franking account tax return 2012.
+If you did not do this, you will need to request an amendment to that return in order to receive the full offset.